no7dw/mongo-design/README.md

 this projects include [mtools](https://github.com/no7dw/mtools.git) and [variety](https://github.com/no7dw/variety.git) , both of two are folk, but I change the code according to my case usage.

 #### how to use
+    $ cat bin/1.sh
+    - 1 analyse mongodb.log using mlogfilter(from mtools)
+    - 2 analyse documents data in collection using variety
+    - 3 run analyst script for some design rule

 #### todo
  - [] export and import to altas